samyakpadwekar/Java_backend/Spring Core/Readme.md

 - *@Repository*: Indicates that an annotated class is a “Repository”.
 This annotation serves as a specialization of @Component and advisable to use with DAO classes.
 - *@Autowired*: Spring @Autowired annotation is used for automatic injection of beans.
 Spring @Qualifier annotation is used in conjunction with Autowired to avoid confusion when we have two of more bean configured for same type.

-### 34.How do you debug problems with Spring Framework?
-### 35.How do you solve NoUniqueBeanDefinitionException?
+### 31.How do you solve NoUniqueBeanDefinitionException?
 > public class NoUniqueBeanDefinitionException extends NoSuchBeanDefinitionException
 - Exception thrown when a BeanFactory is asked for a bean instance for which multiple matching candidates have been found when only one matching bean was expected.
 - There are two simple ways you can resolve the *NoUniqueBeanDefinitionException* exception in Spring.
 You can use the *@Primary* annotation, which will tell Spring when all other things are equal to select the primary bean over other instances of that type for the autowire requirement.
 - The second way, is to use the *@Qualifier* annotation.
 Through the use of this annotation, you can give Spring hints about the name of the bean you want to use.
 By default, the reference name of the bean is typically the lower case class name.

-### 36.How do you solve NoSuchBeanDefinitionException?
+### 32.How do you solve NoSuchBeanDefinitionException?
 > public class NoSuchBeanDefinitionException extends BeansException
 - Exception thrown when a BeanFactory is asked for a bean instance for which it cannot find a definition.
 This may point to a non-existing bean, a non-unique bean, or a manually registered singleton instance without an associated bean definition. \
 Reasons to cause NoSuchBeanDefinitionException and their solution :